Youssef Khoumari

 Youssef Daniel Fabro Khoumari (born 22 June 1996) is a British professional boxer.
+He is a former English lightweight champion.

 Personal life

 Khoumari was born in London to a Moroccan father and a Filipino mother who is a native of Alibeng, Sison, Pangasinan.

 Boxing career

 Amateur career

 Khoumari represented Neasden IQ Boxing Club as an amateur and won over 40 fights where he had won the Southern Area title and the prestigious Haringey Box Cup.

 Professional career

 Lightweight division

 On 9 September 2017, Khoumari made his professional debut in boxing.
 Khoumari defeated British boxer Andy Harris via a Round 4 (TKO).
 Following the bout, one month after his professional debut, Khoumari defeated British Boxer Jamie Speight, winning a points decision (PTS) through four rounds.

 On 2 December 2017, Khoumari extended his winning streak in less than 3 months after defeating British boxer Joe Beeden, winning a points decision (PTS) through four rounds.

 Super Lightweight division

 Khoumari moved up one division, to super lightweight, and defeated British veteran boxer Kristian Laight via a points decision (PTS) through four rounds.

 On 8 September 2018, more than five months after his victory against Laight, Khoumari defeated British boxer Michael Mooney via a points decision (PTS) through four rounds.